6. Design and documentation

 Technical project approvals must also be considered during the design-and-documentation process.
 A request for interim technical assessment and project approval under the approval process for government office accommodation projects should be submitted as soon as the project's scope and estimated cost are established.
 Final technical project approval is required when the project's fixed cost is known and before construction starts.
 The approval process for government office accommodation projects is described in '7.0 Approval processes'.

-The Department of Energy and Public Works (EPW) can provide advice in relation to selection of fitout consultants and offers procurement, fitout design, documentation and project management services.
+The Department of Housing, Local Government, Planning and Public Works (HLGPPW) can provide advice in relation to selection of fitout consultants and offers procurement, fitout design, documentation and project management services.